 Common job responsibilities include administering medicines and treatment, recording patient observations, and performing diagnostic tests.
-Nurses can specialize in a particular field, such as emergency or urgent care, cardiovascular services, stroke care, pediatrics, and others.
-Students who desire a career in nursing should explore all ADN, BSN, MSN, DNP, and RN programs in Indiana.
+Nurses can specialize in a particular field, such as emergency or urgent care, cardiovascular services, stroke care, or pediatrics.
+Aspiring nurses can explore ADN, BSN, MSN, DNP, and RN programs in Indiana.

 How to Become a Nurse in Indiana

-All nursing students go through a similar process to obtain licensure to practice in Indiana.
-However, there may be different procedures and costs depending on the type of nurse you wish to become.
+All nursing students complete similar steps to obtain licensure to practice in Indiana.
+However, specific procedures and costs depend on the type of nurse the candidate aspires to become.
 Registered nurses undergo a different process than certified nursing assistants.
-The various nursing schools in Indiana prepare students to earn the credentials necessary to practice in the state.
+Nursing schools in Indiana prepare students to earn the credentials necessary to practice in the state.

-Nursing graduates must apply for licensure.
-This requires you to take the NCLEX, a standardized exam that tests whether you qualify for an entry-level nursing position.
-Graduates must pay a fee of $200.
-The exam takes about four to five hours to complete.
-Most students begin studying about two months in advance.
+To practice in the state, nursing graduates must obtain licensure.
+Candidates for licensure must pass the NCLEX, a standardized exam that tests skills and knowledge necessary for entry-level nursing positions.
+The exam costs $200 and takes 4-5 hours to complete.
+Most candidates begin studying about two months in advance.

-All nursing schools in Indiana prepare students for passing this exam.
-While being licensed does not guarantee you a position in the field, nurses are in high demand in Indiana, and few encounter much difficulty securing a job.
+All nursing schools in Indiana prepare students to take the NCLEX.
+While licensure does not guarantee a position in the field, nurses are in high demand in Indiana.

 Nursing Licensure in Indiana

-The first step towards obtaining licensure in Indiana is earning a degree from one of the accredited nursing schools in Indiana, or elsewhere in the United States.
+Candidates for licensure in Indiana must hold a bachelor's in nursing from one of the accredited nursing schools in Indiana or another state.
 Students apply for licensure with the Indiana State Board of Nursing near the end of their program.

-Before registering to take the NCLEX, candidates must complete an application, submit a $50 filing fee, and undergoing a background check, you may register to take the NCLEX.
-A passing score on this exam certifies that you are qualified for an entry-level nursing position.
+Before registering to take the NCLEX, candidates must complete an application, submit a $50 filing fee, and undergo a background check.
+Individuals who pass the exam can qualify for entry-level nursing positions.
 The exam focuses on four core areas of nursing practice: safe and effective care management, health promotion and maintenance, psychosocial integrity, and physiological integrity.

-Nurses who seek employment in other states do not have to retake the NCLEX exam; you will need to provide proof that you hold a traditional or online nursing degree and were licensed in Indiana.
+Nurses who seek employment in other states do not have to retake the NCLEX exam.
+Nurses moving states must prove they hold a traditional or online nursing degree and Indiana licensure.

 Career Outlook for Nurses in Indiana

-Online Indiana nursing schools prepare graduates for multiple positions.
+Online Indiana nursing schools prepare graduates for various nursing positions.
 Registered nurses are the most common type of nursing professional; registered nurses in the state typically hold a degree from an Indiana BSN program.
-There are also licensed practical nurses, certified nursing assistants, nurse case managers, and nurse practitioners, the latter of whom tend to work autonomously and see patients independently.
+Graduates may also become licensed practical nurses, certified nursing assistants, nurse case managers, and nurse practitioners.
+Nurse practitioners generally work autonomously and see patients independently.

-According to the U.S. Bureau of Labor Statistics’ Projection Central , the number of Indiana RNs will increase nearly 19% by 2024, when there will be more than 70,000 in the state.
-The BLS projects 4,840 nursing positions to exists by that year, marking a 36.9% increase.
-The BLS also projects the number of nursing assistants to increase 13% by 2024.
-These numbers reflect how valuable an online nursing degree can be in the Hoosier State.
+The U.S. Bureau of Labor Statistics' (BLS) Projections Central projects the number of Indiana RNs to increase nearly 17% by 2026, to more than 75,000 professionals.
+BLS also projects the total number of nursing assistants to increase 11% by 2026.
+These numbers demonstrate the growing opportunities for individuals with an online nursing degree in Indiana.

 Biggest Hospitals in Indiana

 Indiana has a strong healthcare sector and numerous large hospitals.
-This is helpful for nursing students, as there is currently a demand for certified graduates, this means graduates have plenty of employment opportunities in the state.
-Hospitals are a great place to find entry-level nursing jobs, in addition to internships and fellowships as you work your way toward becoming licensed.
+Combined with the current demand for certified graduates, this means graduates have plenty of employment opportunities in the state.
+Hospitals are a great place to find entry-level nursing jobs, in addition to internships and fellowships.

 The following are Indiana's two largest hospitals:

 - Methodist Hospital : This hospital is among the 10 largest medical centers in the United States.
-It’s perhaps best known for its critical care department and neuroscience critical care unit.
-Methodist also has the state's largest emergency departments, which attracts graduates of nursing schools in Indiana.
+The hospital is known for its critical care department and neuroscience critical care unit.
+Methodist also has one of the state's largest emergency departments, which attracts graduates of nursing schools in Indiana.

 - Saint Vincent Indianapolis : Located in Indianapolis, this hospital employs many graduates of nursing colleges in Indiana.
 The medical center is nationally recognized in several specialty areas, including critical care, orthopedics, cardiovascular services, gastrointestinal care, stroke care, and pulmonary services.
 The Peyton Manning Children's Hospital is part of the Saint Vincent campus.